-While no company wants to see its best worker leave, sometimes, it’s inevitable.
-To make the transition run smoothly, employers must handle resignations in a professional and legally compliant manner.
+While no one wants to see an excellent worker leave, in order to make the transition run smoothly, employers must handle resignations in a professional and legally compliant manner.
 Here’s how to proceed when an important employee decides to quit.

 Regardless, be considerate of their decision.
 If they insist on leaving, be cordial, wish them well, and ask them if they’ll stay for an appropriate amount of time to make a transition (usually two weeks).

-If the employee decides they are definitely leaving the orginzation, the next step is to make sure you’re in compliance with all employment laws concerning termination.
+If the employee decides they are definitely leaving the organization, the next step is to make sure you’re in compliance with all employment laws concerning termination.

 “Legally, termination of employment can be a source of liability,” said Post.
 “It is prudent … to ensure that the employer has fulfilled all mandated end-of-employment obligations.”